aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/create-new-document-in-apache-poi-and-aspose-words/_index.md

 title: Create New Document in Apache POI and Aspose.Words – Aspose.Words for Java
 articleTitle: Create New Document in Apache POI and Aspose.Words
 linktitle: Create New Document in Apache POI and Aspose.Words
-description: "Aspose.Words for Java allows you to create a new document easily and fast instead of using Apache POI."
+description: "Create a new document easily and fast instead of using Apache POI."
 type: docs
 weight: 35
 url: /java/create-new-document-in-apache-poi-and-aspose-words/